giotaChita/Weather-box-light2/README.md

 # Weather-box-light2
 Taking data from pt100, dht22, SEN-14209 radiation sensor and sendig them through a client (utp) to a server

+Client.14.5 is the new one using threading in order to be more time efficient as the figure one depicts (the functions have different time complecity)

 ### LIBRARIES to download for rpi